DINetworks/DI-U2U-Contracts/docs/resources/faq.md

 ### What is IU2U Protocol?

 IU2U is a cross-chain infrastructure protocol that enables seamless token transfers, DEX aggregation, and gasless transactions across multiple blockchain networks.
-It uses a 1:1 XFI-backed token system and supports 37+ DEX protocols across 7 chains.
+It uses a 1:1 U2U-backed token system and supports 37+ DEX protocols across 7 chains.

 ### How does IU2U differ from other cross-chain protocols?

 **Key Differentiators:**
 - ✅ **DEX Aggregation**: Built-in support for 37+ DEX protocols
 - ✅ **Gasless Transactions**: IU2U-based gas credit system
-- ✅ **1:1 Backing**: Fully collateralized by native XFI tokens
+- ✅ **1:1 Backing**: Fully collateralized by native U2U tokens
 - ✅ **Unified Interface**: Single SDK for all supported chains
 - ✅ **MEV Protection**: Advanced routing algorithms